Senior leaders assemble for SAPM campaign kickoff

+FORT LEE, Va. – Showing support of the annual Suicide Awareness and Prevention Month campaign, senior leaders from across the installation gathered at the Memorial Chapel Family Life Center Thursday morning for a kickoff breakfast and proclamation signing.

+Distinguished guests included Maj.
+Gen. Mark T. Simerly, CASCOM and Fort Lee commanding general, and Col. Karin L. Watson, Fort Lee garrison commander.
+Their senior enlisted counterparts – Command Sgt.
 Maj.
-Gen. Mark T. Simerly, CASCOM and Fort Lee commanding general, and Col. Karin L. Watson, Fort Lee garrison commander, sign the Suicide Awareness and Prevention Month pledge during an observance kickoff breakfast Aug.
-26 at the Memorial Chapel Family Life Center.
-Flanking the senior leaders are Command Sgt.
-Maj.
-Jorge C. Escobedo and CSM Tamisha A. Love, the top enlisted leaders for the respective organizations.
-(U.S. Army photo by Patrick Buffett)
+Jorge C. Escobedo and CSM Tamisha A. Love, respectively – also attended.

+The SAPM campaign officially begins Sept.
+1. This year’s theme, “Connect to Protect, Support is Within Reach” served as the central topic of discussion during the breakfast.

+“It’s a message that’s so important,” Watson observed in her remarks.
+“When we lose someone, there’s always those questions of what that person was thinking and who could have been there to offer help.
+The whole point of this effort is to really reach out – not just leaders but everyone – and remind others that we’re willing to listen and there are resources such as the experts in this room who can help individuals get through the troubles they’re going through.”

 |Date Taken: